Lombiq/Orchard-UIKit/Readme.md

 ## Documentation

-Add the module to your solution and enable `Lombiq UIKit - Showcase page` feature if you want to check out the currently available shapes.
-You can see them at `~/UIKitShowCase` after the feature is enabled.
-The example code for using these shapes can be seen at *[Views/ShowCase/ShowCase.cshtml](Views/ShowCase/ShowCase.cshtml)*.
+Add the module to your solution and enable the `Lombiq UIKit - Showcase page` feature if you want to check out the currently available shapes.
+You can see them under `~/UIKitShowCase` after the feature is enabled.
+The example code for using these shapes can be seen in *[Views/ShowCase/ShowCase.cshtml](Views/ShowCase/ShowCase.cshtml)*.
 This module contains only those stylings which are needed for these shapes to work.

 ### Custom class and id